syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ## Axis intervals

-In heat map, you can define an interval between the axis labels using the [interval](../api/heatmap/axis/#interval) property.
+In HeatMap, you can define an interval between the axis labels using the [interval](../api/heatmap/axis/#interval) property.
 In date-time axis, you can change the interval mode by using the [intervalType](../api/heatmap/axis/#intervaltype) property.
 The date-time axis supports the following interval types:

 * Years
 * Months